-Assistant Professor; Chancellor's Chair in Aboriginal Law and Policy
+Assistant Professor of Law; Chancellor's Chair in Aboriginal Law and Policy

 - Aboriginal law